Image Hashing via Cross-View Code Alignment in the Age of Foundation Models: Experiments

 \textbf{Findings 4.1.2:} Even with over 40× dimensionality reduction, the 16-bit HashCoder codes preserve the overall class structure.
 On CIFAR10, t-SNE shows clearly separable clusters corresponding to different categories.
 On ImageNet100, nearest neighbor retrieval indicates that HashCoder captures semantic features: for a zebra query, it retrieves diverse zebra images, whereas the original embeddings mostly select visually near-identical images.
 This demonstrates that HashCoder’s binary representations retain meaningful semantic organization despite extreme compression.

 \textbf{Question 4.1.3:} How does cross-view code alignment perform compared to state-of-the-art supervised methods for compact code learning?

-\textbf{Experiment 4.1.3:} We train HashCoder with class supervision on ImageNet100 and ImageNet-1k, and compare it against FPPQ~\cite{fppq}, the state-of-the-art supervised quantization method, and OrthoHash~\cite{orthohash}, the state-of-the-art supervised hashing method (Table~\ref{tab:sh_in100_in1k}).
-Additional comparisons are provided in Table~\ref{tab:sh_full}.
+\textbf{Experiment 4.1.3:} We train HashCoder with class supervision on ImageNet100 and ImageNet-1k, and compare it against FPPQ~\cite{fppq}, the state-of-the-art supervised quantization method, and OrthoHash~\cite{orthohash}, the state-of-the-art supervised hashing method (Table~\ref{tab:sh_full}).
 All experiments use 16-, 32-, and 64-bit codes.

 \textbf{Findings 4.1.3:} Our approach surpasses FPPQ and OrthoHash on ImageNet100 and achieves competitive performance on ImageNet-1k, despite using only 5 training epochs compared to 90–100 for the other methods.
 This highlights that cross-view code alignment enables efficient supervised compact code learning.